 - Higher cost to the manufacturer is one of the most common causes of a price increase, and you will see the difference passed on to you at the pharmacy.

-- Shortages can affect price as well.
-If a medication that many people need isn’t widely available, the price may spike (sometimes temporarily, sometimes not).
-Shortages can be due to manufacturing issues, higher demand than expected, or a shortage of the active ingredient, among other causes.
+- Shortages can affect prices.
+If a popular medication isn’t widely available, the price may spike (sometimes temporarily, sometimes not).
+Shortages can be due to manufacturing issues, higher demand than expected or a shortage of the active ingredient, among other causes.

 - GoodRx finds prices from many different sources to provide Americans with the best savings.
 Occasionally, prices from these sources experience rate changes.